 Ask your CPA firm to provide a Request List with all significant supporting documents that will be needed to perform the audit.
 Ensure everything from the list is gathered in one central location for when the auditor visits.
 In larger entities, know who is responsible for specific items and task those individuals with preparing the information in advance.

 How Long Does It Typically Take to Complete an Audit?

 The timeline of an audit varies depending on the size of the organization.
 There are preliminary procedures that are performed by the auditor prior to fieldwork at an organization’s office, as well as additional completion and preparation procedures performed once the fieldwork is completed.

 For an average sized not-for-profit in upstate New York, an audit typically ranges from two to five days of fieldwork at the organization’s office, with significant additional time prior to and after fieldwork from the auditor’s office.
 Starting with a signed engagement letter to issuing the completed auditor’s report, an average audit would be one to three months.

 If any audit is required and not performed, an organization could lose grant funding, significant contributions or other funding opportunities.
 If required filings are not kept up to date, the organization also puts its not-for-profit exempt status at stake of being revoked.

 Use your auditor or CPA as a resource not only at year-end, but throughout the year.
 Then, as you come across questions or instances where further or outside input may be necessary, they are there to assist you and have significant resources or connections available.

-Lyndi Hill is an Audit Supervisor at Bowers & Company CPAs PLLC.
+Lyndi Hill is an Audit Manager at Bowers & Company CPAs PLLC.
 Reach her at 315-234-4906 or email@example.com.
 Bowers & Company aims to offer helpful information to our clients and friends.
 Learn more about how we can help should your not-for-profit need accounting services.